Matt Bissonnette (author)

 Matt Bissonnette is a former United States Navy SEAL and author of No Easy Day, a book which he wrote using the pen name Mark Owen.
-The book chronicles his life and military service but mostly is about his involvement in Operation Neptune Spear.
+The book chronicles his life and military service but is primarily about his involvement in Operation Neptune Spear.
 Bissonnette writes that he was present on the third floor of Osama bin Laden's compound in Abbottabad when the terrorist leader was killed.

 Military career

 Bissonnette grew up hunting and fishing in the remote Alaskan town of Aniak.
-After graduating high school in 1994, he attended Biola University and earned his Bachelor's degree in Sociology in 1998.
+After graduating high school in 1994, he attended Biola University and earned a bachelor's degree in Sociology in 1998.
 He then enlisted in the Navy, graduating with BUD/S class 226 as the Honor-man (top of the class) in 1999 and served with SEAL Team Five.
-During Bissonnette's first deployment, 9/11 happened and he was among the first to be deployed in support of the Global War on Terror.
-In 2004 he completed selection and training to enter the Naval Special Warfare Development Group (DEVGRU) and participated in several operations in Iraq and Afghanistan.
+During Bissonnette's first deployment, the September 11 attacks occurred and he was among the first to be deployed in support of the Global War on Terror.
+In 2004, he completed selection and training to enter the Naval Special Warfare Development Group (DEVGRU) and participated in several operations in Iraq and Afghanistan.

 Bissonnette was involved in the Maersk Alabama hijacking rescue operation in 2009 and Operation Neptune Spear in 2011, both alongside DEVGRU teammate Robert J. O'Neill, who claims to have fired the shots that killed Bin Laden.
 Bissonnette claims in his book that an unnamed DEVGRU teammate actually fired the shots that killed Bin Laden, not O'Neill who claims that the unnamed teammate fired and missed.

 Some SEALs question whether it is possible to ever determine whose shots killed the terrorist leader.
 Post retirement, both SEALs received criticism for their books and differences in their accounts of the events.
 A DoD investigation revealed that Bissonnette and six other SEALs had served as consultants on the video game, Medal of Honor: Warfighter, at Bissonnette's urging.
 Letters of reprimand, which are damaging to Naval careers, were sent to all seven.
 The SEALs did not seek clearance with their superiors to be involved with the project and showed the developers some of their gear.
-At the end of his service, Bissonnette earned the title "Team Leader" and had conducted hundreds of missions throughout 13 combat deployments overseas.
+At the end of his service, Bissonnette held the title "Team Leader" and had conducted hundreds of missions throughout 13 combat deployments overseas.